pin3da/training-todo/README.md

 **Work in progress**

-> Little web app to keep track of problems I want to solve
+> Little web app to keep track of cool problems
 >
 > You can add, edit, or archive problems with no cost (: